Mental Illness Among Adolescent Refugees in the United States

 Despite increasing understanding of mental illness in the United States, mental health awareness varies in different cultural contexts, making it less likely for struggling refugees to receive help.
 In many countries where refugee crises occur, mental health services are associated with patients with severe mental health concerns, often classified as psychotic.
 Due to the perception of mental health services and those who use them, mental illness is often stigmatized.53 Some refugees from regions of the world with negative perceptions of mental illness may be dissuaded from seeking medical attention or even acknowledging the existence of mental illness as a health concern.

 Understandings of mental illness vary among refugees due to cultural differences, making it difficult to assess mental illness.
-For example, some groups from Southeast Asia “perceive that supernatural forces/phenomena are responsible for mental health issues” associated with “denial of spirit or deities.”54 Further, some individuals in African countries including Sudan, Ethiopia, Somalia, and Kenya believe that “supernatural agents can possess a person and might cause physical and/or psychological disorders.”55 The idea of spirits making demands leads individuals to believe that they must fulfill such demands in order to be free of the influence of the spirit.
-Mental illness is often stigmatized in Arab communities, where religious psychological healing is preferred.
-Individuals with mental illness “may not seek advice from professionals, or even family members.
+For example, some groups from Southeast Asia “perceive that supernatural forces/phenomena are responsible for mental health issues” associated with “denial of spirit or deities.”54 Further, some individuals in African countries, including Sudan, Ethiopia, Somalia, and Kenya, believe that “supernatural agents can possess a person and might cause physical or psychological disorders.”55 The idea of spirits making demands leads individuals to believe that to be free of the influence of the spirit, they must fulfill such demands in order to be free of the influence of the spirit.
+Mental illness is often stigmatized in Arab communities, where religious-psychological healing is preferred.
+Individuals with mental illness “may not seek advice from professionals or even family members.
 Most Christian and Muslim Arabs hold strong religious principles that play a substantial role.”56 Additionally, Arab culture typically maintains that individual behavior is a reflection of the family, which puts pressure on individuals to maintain dignity.
 The perceptions of mental illness significantly impact one’s willingness to seek out mental health services, allowing mental illness to have lasting effects on refugees.

 Misconceptions about mental health may cause problems in attempting to diagnose mental illness in refugees.
-Due to different understandings of mental illness among refugees, they may explain symptoms in ways that are unfamiliar to health professionals which in turn, may make diagnosis difficult.
-For example, in Syria and Myanmar, mental illnesses may be spoken about in terms of spirituality or physical illness.57, 58, 59 When the mental health of refugees is assessed in camps, it is often done by interviewers with little to no training.
+Due to different understandings of mental illness among refugees, they may explain symptoms in ways that are unfamiliar to health professionals, which, in turn, may make diagnosis difficult.
+For example, in Syria and Myanmar, mental illnesses may be spoken about in terms of spirituality or physical illness.57, 58, 59 When the mental health of refugees are assessed in camps, mental health assessments is often done by interviewers with little to no training.
 Special protection and consideration for traumatized individuals may be overlooked due to inadequate methods used by interviewers.60 The combination of informal practices, as well as a lack of understanding of cultural terms and practices, further contributes to the unaddressed mental health needs of adolescent refugees.

 Consequences